yichao-yuan-99/yichao-yuan-99.github.io/_pages/cv.md

 Education
 ======
-* B.S. in GitHub, GitHub University, 2012
+* B.S. in Electrical and Computer Engineering, Shanghai Jiao Tong University, 2017 - 2021
-* M.S. in Jekyll, GitHub University, 2014
+* M.S. in Electrical and Computer Engineering, University of Michigan, 2021 - 2023
-* Ph.D in Version Control Theory, GitHub University, 2018 (expected)
+* Ph.D pre-candidate in Computer Science and Engineering, University of Michigan, 2021 -

 Work experience
 ======